Wherein shopping for dresses is a whole lot different than Rose had guessed, and Valentina doesn’t learn much about Bosra.

 "Just like yours," the mistress emphasised.
 "I remember because I studied the quick-sketches for days.
 I couldn't understand why any of my colleagues dared dress up such a magnificent frame with that lollipop dress.
 It was ugly as sin."

 "Hmpf."
 Bosra had to agree with that.
-She had been avowed it had been what was in fashion, and that she would not stand out negatively.
+She had been assured it had been what was in fashion, and that she would not stand out negatively.

 The woman smiled knowingly, then winked.
 "Don't worry.
 I will make sure you look like a queen."
-It would be on her reputation if she didn't.
+It would be her reputation at stake if she failed to make good on her promise.

-Sizing the mistress up, Bosra decided the woman had ambition and could therefor be trusted to design something striking.
-"Okay."
+Sizing the mistress up, Bosra decided the woman had ambition and could therefore be trusted to design something striking.
+"All right then."

 She looked over at the Pupper who emerged from the changing room, looking spooked.

 The mistress took a step back, cleared her throat and nodded.
 "Yes, of course."
-She incepted Rose, and with a few words made the girl feel more at ease.
+She intercepted Rose, and with a few words made the girl feel more at ease.

 Bosra looked over at Tina.
 "This was a good plan."

 "They will or they won't."
 Bosra didn’t worry about that.
 She wondered if she could avoid being recognised in the high circles, as she had just been by the shopkeeper.
-The real hobnobs might not remember yesterday's hero, but the servants... they had better memories by far.
-If not her clan markings than the gold bow on her shoulder would give her away as ‘blessed’.
+The real hobnobs might not remember yesterday's hero, but the servants...
+They had better memories by far.
+If not her clan markings, then the gold bow on her shoulder would give her away as ‘blessed’.

 "Hmm."
 Tina scrunched her nose and brows like she was deep in thought.
 "How old are you?"

 "Does it matter?"
-Highlanders, like humans, were not that long lived.
+Highlanders, like humans, were not particularly long-lived.
 Not like gnomes, or dwarves, with a lifespan of centuries, and certainly not like elves.
-They did live longer than the average green-skin, but then again, only animals didn’t.
+They did live longer than the average green-skin, but then again, only animals had shorter lifespans than them.

 Bosra shrugged.
 "There's no use in getting riled up until there's something to get riled up about.
 Just makes you tired."